 Type: DSLR | Sensor: Full frame | Megapixels: 24.3MP | Lens mount: Nikon FX | Screen: 3.2in tilting screen, 1,229,000 dots | Viewfinder: Pentaprism | Max burst speed: 6.5fps | Max video resolution: 1080p (Full HD) | User level: Enthusiast/professional

-For those who want really clean, low-noise images – even at high ISO settings – or just want to avoid the massive data sizes of ultra-high-resolution photos, the Nikon D750 is a better choice than the D850 (at number 1 in this list).
+If you need really clean, low-noise images more than – even at high ISO settings – more than you need outright resolution, the Nikon D750 is a better choice than the D850 (at number 1 in this list).
 It’s also only about half as much to buy and, while it uses a mix of magnesium alloy and polycarbonate body panels instead of having a full metal jacket, it still feels pretty robust and well-made.
 The 51-point autofocus system is highly proficient and metering is very reliable.
 The camera is no slouch, although it lacks the outright speed of most up-market Nikon cameras, with the shutter speed and drive rate topping out at 1/4000sec and 6.5fps respectively.
-The layout of buttons and dials is more consumer than pro level, but, even so, the D750 is sure to be Nikon’s most appealing all-rounder for many photographers – and, at this price, it’s excellent value for money.
+The layout of buttons and dials is more consumer than pro level, but the D750 is still Nikon’s most appealing and affordable all-rounder for many photographers.

 Read more: The best Nikon D750 deals right now